Ixxy-Open-Source/contracts/agreements/govpress.md

         out of any change we have made to the Hosting or your site, we will make reasonable efforts to fix the reported problem.

 7. ### Time allowance

-    2.  dxw will track time spent providing the services specified in this contract in sufficient detail to be able to provide an approximation of the time required to service your website in any given month.
+    2. Product Science will track time spent providing the services specified in this contract in sufficient detail to be able to provide an approximation of the time required to service your website in any given month.

-    3. In any given month, dxw will carry out all of the services provided under this contract with no additional fee, provided that the Time Allowance has not been exceeded.
+    3. In any given month, Product Science will carry out all of the services provided under this contract with no additional fee, provided that the Time Allowance has not been exceeded.

-    4. In any given month, if dxw chooses to complete work in excess of the Time Allowance, no additional fee will be payable.
-Any such work is completed at dxw's absolute discretion and the fact that dxw does so on one occasion will not imply that dxw will do so on subsequent occasions.
+    4. In any given month, if Product Science chooses to complete work in excess of the Time Allowance, no additional fee will be payable.
+Any such work is completed at Product Science's absolute discretion and the fact that Product Science does so on one occasion will not imply that Product Science will do so on subsequent occasions.

-    4. In any given month, if dxw chooses not to complete work in excess of the Time Allowance, we may notify you, and, subject to our availability, will complete that work if dxw's fees for the additional work are paid. dxw will not complete any such work without your authorisation.
+    4. In any given month, if Product Science chooses not to complete work in excess of the Time Allowance, we may notify you, and, subject to our availability, will complete that work if Product Science's fees for the additional work are paid.
+        Product Science will not complete any such work without your authorisation.

-    6. The Time Allowance may be varied by agreement, and with a corresponding change to dxw's fees.
+    6. The Time Allowance may be varied by agreement, and with a corresponding change to Product Science's fees.

-    7.  dxw will not ordinarily agree to a reduction in the Time Allowance if to do so would impede our ability to provide services under this agreement to a professional standard.
+    7. Product Science will not ordinarily agree to a reduction in the Time Allowance if to do so would impede our ability to provide services under this agreement to a professional standard.

-    8. If your Time Allowance is reguarly exceeded, or almost exceeded, dxw may notify you that this is the case, and request that the Time Allowance be increased.
+    8. If your Time Allowance is reguarly exceeded, or almost exceeded, Product Science may notify you that this is the case, and request that the Time Allowance be increased.

-    9. If you do not agree to increase the Time Allowance, dxw may require you to reduce the workload that your website generates; for example, by submitting fewer Support Tickets.
+    9. If you do not agree to increase the Time Allowance, Product Science may require you to reduce the workload that your website generates; for example, by submitting fewer Support Tickets.

-    10. dxw may, for a fee, be able to advise you on alternative approaches to managing your website that could reduce your operational costs.
+    10. Product Science may, for a fee, be able to advise you on alternative approaches to managing your website that could reduce your operational costs.